 At 20th level, the druid knows every tree, every deer, every blade of grass, and every scuttling beetle of her home.
 The druid selects a specific area relevant to the campaign, such as a prominent forest, mountain, or even a patch of sea.
 The druid is constantly under the effect of commune with nature with regards to that area and can change the facts she gleans from the spell when she gains her MP each day.
 In addition, while on her home ground, the druid gains a +4 bonus to her caster level.

 Instead of receiving an additional skill rank or hit point whenever they gain a level in a favored class, some races have the option of choosing from a number of other bonuses, depending upon their favored classes.
-The following options are available to the listed race who have white mage as their favored class, and unless otherwise stated, the bonus applies each time you select the listed favored class reward.
+The following options are available to the listed race who have druid as their favored class, and unless otherwise stated, the bonus applies each time you select the listed favored class reward.

 - Dwarf: Select one domain power granted at 1st level that is normally usable a number of times per day equal to 3 + the druid’s Wisdom modifier.
 The druid adds +1/2 to the number of uses per day of that domain power.